What does it mean to be a Sorcerer? Is it possible you are just like Wayne Dyer but don’t know it?

 We automatically associate the term Sorcerer with evil.
 The dominant cultural narrative is responsible for this association.
 It’s a way of keeping you away from the “source.”
 It prevents you from opening essential doorways of awareness.
 It demonizes the term sorcerer to make it socially unacceptable.
 It associates the term with someone who uses magic with evil intent.

 There are four dominant world religious institutions in control of the cultural narrative.
-They boast a membership that makes up half of the world’s population.
-These are Abrahamic religions (2), including Judaism, Christianity, and Islam.
-These religions are not new.
-They are the rebranding of the mystery religions of Assyrian, Egyptian, Babylonian, and Persian.
+These four boast a membership that makes up half of the world’s population, and they are Abrahamic religions (2), including Judaism, Christianity, and Islam.
+These religions are not new, simply the rebranding of Assyrian, Egyptian, Babylonian, and Persian mystery religions.
 The concept of an evil sorcerer or sorceress comes from Assyrian mythology.

 Western organized religion demonizes anything that threatens their customer base and control.
 Demonizing is an old but effective tactic.
 They use it to protect their customer base.
 And they will use violence if necessary.
 Their superstition is absent any self-develop or consciousness exploration methods, so every system with them is a threat.